pg-spot-ops/pg-spot-operator/README.md

 # Step 0 - install the pg-spot-operator package via pip/pipx:
 pipx install pg-spot-operator

-# Resolve user requirements to actual EC2 instance types and show the cheapest instances in each region:
+# Resolve user requirements to actual EC2 instance types and show the cheapest instances.
+# Note that in this example we only consider EU regions, to get OK latencies, globally one could save even more
 pg_spot_operator --check-price \
   --region='eu-' --ram-min=128 \
   --storage-min=500 --storage-type=local